5 Unique Places in California to Time Travel

 In this memoir, Martínez depicts a world of extremes in the desert towns across the U.S. He describes a drug epidemic flourishing in the shadow of New Mexico’s richest zip codes, gentrification displacing longtime residents in Joshua Tree, and a race war taking place near the banks of the Rio Grande.

 Reyna Grande is one of California’s fiercest female writers and among the most famous Mexican-American authors.
 Born in Guerrero, Mexico, Grande came to the U.S. as a child with her family, who immigrated to Los Angeles in hopes of lifting themselves out of poverty.
-She overcame many obstacles to become the first person in her family to earn a college degree; she received her B.A. in creative writing from the University of California, Santa Cruz, and her M.F.A. from Antioch University.
-Since then, Grande has written several books about immigration, family separation, language trauma, and the price of the American Dream.
-Her works have won more than 10 awards, including an American Book Award, the El Premio Aztlán Literary Award, and the International Latino Book Award.
+Breaking new ground in her family, she proudly became the inaugural college graduate among her relatives, earning her Bachelor's degree in creative writing from the University of California, Santa Cruz, followed by a Master's in Fine Arts from Antioch University.

 The Distance Between Us: A Memoir